Endowment for Student Support

 Supporting future leaders of the church

-The cost to a student to pursue theological education can be substantial: for this year, depending on family circumstances, the cost of a year of theological education will range from $20,000 to over $29,000.
-This cost represents a significant hurdle for many students who must borrow significantly to finance their education.
+The cost to a student to pursue theological education can be substantial.
+For a year, depending on family circumstances, the cost of a year of theological education will range from $35,000 to over $40,000.
+This cost represents a significant hurdle for many students who otherwise must borrow significantly to finance their education.
 Then, upon graduation, pastors receive salaries that make it difficult for them to repay loans and live without constant financial concern.

-Columbia Seminary is blessed with one of the strongest scholarship and financial aid programs in theological education today--covering 90%-95% of the cost for the average student!
+Columbia Seminary is blessed with one of the strongest scholarship and financial aid programs in theological education today.
 To retain its ability to attract the finest possible students with the greatest potential for leadership in the church, the seminary must continue to increase endowed resources and support those students.
 In addition, if the seminary is to increase enrollment, a significant increase in resources for student support is essential.